Glyn Johns’ Get Back albums

-Eventually, once the recording and filming was complete, The Beatles realised they had little aptitude to sift through the hours of recordings for suitable songs.
-That task was given to Glyn Johns, who prepared two different versions of an album, titled Get Back, both of which were rejected by The Beatles.
+That task was given to Glyn Johns, who prepared four different versions of an album, both titled Get Back, each of which were rejected by The Beatles.

 We let Glyn John remix it and we didn’t want to know, we just left it to him and said, ‘Here, do it.’
 It’s the first time since the first album we didn’t have anything to… we just said, ‘Do it.’
 Glyn Johns did it, none of us could be bothered going in and Paul… nobody called each other about it.
 The tapes were left there, and we got an acetate each, and we’d call each other and say, ‘Well, what do you think?
 Oh, let it out.’
 We were going to let it out with a really shitty condition, disgusted.
 And I wanted… I didn’t care, I thought it was good to go out to show people what had happened to us.
 Like this is where we’re at now, we couldn’t get – we can’t get it together and don’t play together anymore.
 Leave us alone.
 Glyn Johns did a terrible job on it, ’cause he’s got no idea, etc. Never mind.
 But he hasn’t, really.
 And so the bootleg version is what it was like.
 Paul was probably thinking, ‘Well, I’m not going to fucking work on it.’
 It was twenty-nine hours of tape, it was like a movie.
 I mean just so much tape.
 Ten, twenty takes of everything, because we’re rehearsing and taking everything.
 Nobody could face looking at it.